ansible/ansible-risk-insight/README.md

 ARI can be debugged using VSCode.
 Steps to start debugging:

-Step 1: Please add below line to fine that needs to be debugged:
+Step 1: Please add below line to file that needs to be debugged:
 ```
 import debugpy
 debugpy.listen(5678)